Chaozhou Three-Circle

 Chaozhou Three-Circle (CCTC; Cháozhōu Sānhuán (潮州三环)) is a publicly listed Chinese electronic components and advanced materials company headquartered in Chaozhou, Guangdong.

+In 2025, Frost & Sullivan ranked CCTC as the world’s seventh-largest supplier of electronic ceramic materials and components.

 Background

 CCTC was founded in 1970 as a state-owned enterprise.
 It originally was established to manufacture ceramic substrates and resistors.

 In 1984, CCTC started using overseas equipment to automate the manufacturing production.
 By the end of the 1990s, it had become the world's largest manufacturer of ceramic substrates and resistors.

 In 1992, CCTC was restructured as a private Joint-stock company.
 Zhang Wanzhen who had worked for the company since the age of 16 after junior high school was the chairman of the newly restructured company.

 In 1996, CCTC stated investing in the production of Alumina substrates for resistors of integrated circuits.

 In 2001, CCTC through research and development created new products for integrated circuits components.
 With the development of the Internet, CCTC also started producing ceramic components for optical communications.

 In 2004, CCTC entered the new energy market and started developing materials for Solid oxide fuel cells.

 In 2005, CCTC started developing its own specialized equipment to get around the restriction of overseas equipment.

 In 2008, CCTC entered the integrated circuit packaging market and started manufacturing materials for it.

 On 3 December 2014 CCTC held its initial public offering becoming a listed company on the Shenzhen Stock Exchange.
 The offering raised US$216 million.

 On 12 October 2020, General secretary Xi Jinping came to inspect CCTC during his tour of Guangdong.

 For China's top 10 chip subsidy recipients in 2022, CCTC came ninth receiving 213 million yuan in subsidies.

+In July 2026, CCTC held a secondary listing on the Hong Kong Stock Exchange.